Phasing Out Fossil Fuels, Consumption, Environmental Impacts

 Coal Phase-Out, Consumption, and Environmental Impacts

-While coal is currently a dominant source of energy on the planet (including China), many countries are making plans to limit or phase out coal over time.
+Many countries are making plans to limit or phase out coal over time.
 See HERE.

 HERE are the 2005-2009 coal consumption figures for the US.
 Here is an Excel spreadsheet for World Coal Consumption (Million Short Tons), 1980-2006 that shows a 60% worldwide increase in coal consumption.
 The US averaged 18% of world consumption and China averaged 25% (more than doubling), over this period.

-A hidden cost is Environmental impacts of coal:
+Hidden costs from Environmental impacts of coal:

 ---------------